Liljana Kondakçi: Life and career

 Kondakçi was born in Tirana on 12 October 1950.
 She was only 14 years old when the young girl with long black hair, a strikingly sensual appearance, dressed simply in a printed cotton dress, stepped onto the stage of the most important festival of the time, the end-of-year music festival organized by Radio Television.
 It was 1967, the fifth edition of the festival, and she captured attention with a live performance of a song composed by Ferdinand Deda.
 "The Village with Lights Will Blossom", despite its schematic and era-typical lyrics, quickly became a tune widely whistled by the youth, while the young singer marked the beginning of an uninterrupted participation in all the subsequent festivals.

 For 22 consecutive years, Kondakçi would remain one of the most renowned singers of Albanian light music, also gaining recognition for her original interpretation of traditional folk songs.
 Throughout this period, Kondakçi was employed as a singer at the Tirana variety show Estrada, and for a shorter time, she worked at Albanian Radio Television as a music editor.
 Kondakçiu was the winner of the 18th Festivali i Këngës.
 She is a Merited Artist of Albania, she also appeared in two films in the Albania cinema.

 Arrest and legal issues

 In 2006, Kondakçi was reportedly stopped at the Sibari railway station in Italy while transporting three kilograms of heroin.
 Italian media indicated that she was known by the nickname "Mama" within a 20-member drug trafficking gang.
 In 2010, she was arrested in Thessaloniki, Greece, following an international arrest warrant issued by Italian authorities.
-Subsequently, she was extradited to Italy, where she was accused of evading police checks by leveraging her fame as asinger.
+Subsequently, she was extradited to Italy, where she was accused of evading police checks by leveraging her fame as a singer.

 Kondakçi was sentenced to 2 years and 8 months in prison in Italy for her involvement in drug trafficking.
 She completed her sentence and was released in early 2013, after which she returned to Albania.